Why a 1031 Exchange Accountant is Essential

 We often see investors make the same few errors.
 They might misunderstand the roles of their advisors, lose track of the strict timeline, or bring in their accountant too late in the game.
 Each of these slip-ups can turn a smart tax-deferral strategy into a costly lesson.
 Let’s walk through the most common pitfalls so you can confidently handle your next exchange.
 Knowing what to watch out for is the first step in ensuring your investment strategy goes off without a hitch, protecting your capital and helping you continue to build your portfolio.

-Assuming Your Accountant Can Be Your QI
+Can Your Accountant Also Be Your QI?

 It might seem convenient to have your trusted CPA act as your Qualified Intermediary (QI), but this is a major compliance issue.
 The IRS has strict rules about who can fill this role.
 Specifically, anyone who has acted as your agent, including providing accounting, tax, or legal advice within the two years before the exchange, is disqualified.
 This is to ensure the QI is a truly neutral third party holding your funds.
 Your accountant is your advocate and strategist, which is a different and equally vital role.
 Trying to combine the two can jeopardize the entire exchange.

-Missing Critical Deadlines and Paperwork
+Failing to Meet Deadlines and File Paperwork

 The 1031 exchange timeline is unforgiving.
 Once you sell your relinquished property, two clocks start ticking simultaneously.
 First, you have exactly 45 calendar days to identify potential replacement properties in writing.
 This isn’t a suggestion; it’s a hard deadline.
 Second, you must close on one or more of those identified properties within 180 calendar days from your original sale date.
 There are no extensions for weekends or holidays.
 Missing either of these critical deadlines will invalidate the exchange, triggering an immediate tax liability.
 Careful planning and organization are essential to stay on track.